 - Choose .

-- Go to the Domain Names page, select the target domain name, and click Configure.
+- On the Domain Names page, select the domain name that you want to configure, and click Configure in the Actions column.